 - Drummond Charles William Simpson (1937-1994) – born at Margate, Kent

 In 1938 George’s medical practice was listed back in England at Margate in Kent (where his son was born the previous year).
 The family settled down in Margate, not moving away again.
 The 1939 Register records the Simpson household at the same address and included George, Kathleen, son Drummond and Kathleen’s mother Annie PEACOCK (her father was living in Hove, Sussex, now retired).
 I’ve not located their daughter at this time who would have been about 8 years old.

 As well as running a medical practice, George was also the chairman of Margate magistrates until 1965 and Kathleen was the president of Margate Inner Wheel.

-Kathleen died on 24th Jun 1973 aged 72, and George remarried rather swiftly on 26th Oct of the same year to divorcee Mrs. Kathleen Mary SHAW, former co-owner of the Thanet Restaurant and twenty two years his junior.
-The marriage didn’t last very long as George was taken ill two year later during a holiday with his new wife.
-He spent six weeks at St Guy’s Hospital in London where he died on 28th Oct 1975 age 75.
+Kathleen died on 24th Jun 1973 aged 72, and George remarried rather swiftly on 26th Oct of the same year to divorcee Mrs Kathleen Mary SHAW, former co-owner of the Thanet Restaurant and twenty-two years his junior.
+The marriage didn’t last very long as George was taken ill two years later during a holiday with his new wife.
+He spent six weeks at St Guy’s Hospital in London where he died on 28th Oct 1975 at age 75.

 The commemorative plate was most likely passed down to one of George’s children at this point, but its journey from Margate to the Battlesbridge Antique Centre in 2004 will no doubt remain a mystery!